• Home

 With the help of the Best strategy, you can easily reduce the cost of ads on Google.

-How the Maximize Clicks tool Affects the Cost of Keywords?
+How does the Maximize Clicks tool Affect the Cost of Keywords?

 If the ads based on your keyword, “best men’s blue jeans,” are not getting enough clicks at the current bid of $0.20, Google will automatically increase the bid to your set bid limits to increase your clicks.